New Haven and Northampton Railroad: Penn Central, Conrail, and abandonments

-Conrail sold its Connecticut portion of the Canal Line to the Boston and Maine, while the Massachusetts lines went to the newly formed Pioneer Valley Railroad.
-The line between Avon and Simsbury was abandoned at this time, and the Boston and Maine further cut the line back to Plainville in 1991.
+In 1982, Conrail sold its Connecticut portion of the Canal Line to the Boston and Maine Railroad, while the Massachusetts lines went to the newly formed Pioneer Valley Railroad.
+The line between Avon and Simsbury was abandoned at this time, and the Boston and Maine (part of Guilford Transportation Industries since 1983) further cut the line back to Plainville in 1991.
 Meanwhile, the southern portion in Connecticut was cut back to Cheshire in 1987.
+Freight service beyond Southington was suspended in 1995, and Guilford filed for abandonment.
+Attempts to keep the line in service to Cheshire ultimately failed, with abandonment being approved in 1998.
+In Massachusetts, the Pioneer Valley Railroad ended freight service between the Westfield town line and Easthampton in 1998 and sold the line to Easthampton for use as a trail.

 21st century

+The Pioneer Valley Railroad discontinued service in Westfield south of the former Boston and Albany Railroad main line in 1997 and formally abandoned this part of the line in 2000.
+An additional abandonment of most trackage in Southington took place in 2008.
+As of 2017, freight service in Connecticut operates only in Plainville and just across the Southington town line, where the line ends at a propane distribution company; the Pioneer Valley Railroad continues operating part of the former main line in Westfield along with the entire Holyoke Branch.

 In the 21st century, the remaining Connecticut portion of the Canal Line is operated by Pan Am Railways between Plainville and Southington, while the Pioneer Valley Railroad operates the remnants in Massachusetts.
-The majority of the abandoned right of way in Connecticut and Massachusetts has been railbanked and converted into several different rail trails, chiefly the Farmington Canal Heritage Trail.
+The majority of the abandoned right of way in Connecticut and Massachusetts has been railbanked and converted into several different rail trails collectively known as the New Haven and Northampton Canal Greenway, chiefly the Farmington Canal Heritage Trail.
+Trails have also been established on portions of the branches to New Hartford and Williamsburg.

 The Connecticut Department of Transportation has identified the abandoned portions of the Canal Line between Hamden and Suffield, as well as between Farmington and Canton, as corridors which have the potential for future freight rail service.